Lujun995/lujun995.github.io/_posts/2021-11-15-Deep-Learning-and-SHAP.md

 ![Illustrate](/assets/img/9visuals.png){: .mx-auto.d-block :}

-### Train the neutral network model
+### Train the neural network model

-In this section, we will set up buffer for our model, convert the color scale [0, 255] to (0, 1) scale, set up layers for the neutral network model and finally, learn the parameters in our neutral network model.
+In this section, we will set up a buffer for our model, convert the color scale [0, 255] to (0, 1) scale, set up layers for the neural network model and finally, learn the parameters in our neural network model.

 {% highlight python %}
 #this is to create buffer for our model